 Not only Pucci designed innovative clothes, he also invented a new way to sport them.
 With 1965 campaign ‘The Air Strip’, Pucci introduced the concept of multiple layers which had to be removed by hostesses during the flight.
 The strip, more than a sexy action, was intended as a way to showcase a variety of different outfits, making Braniff a glamorous company to fly with.

 Along with Pucci uniforms, American architect Alex Girard designed new furniture for Braniff gate lounges, ticket offices and aircrafts interiors.
 The same various colour palette adopted for uniforms was used for aircrafts interiors and exteriors.

 Plane exteriors got a complete makeover.
-Aircrafts were re-painted with a range of fifteen so-called ‘jelly bean’ bald colours using monochrome patterns.
-Skies were now crossed by ochre, red, turquoise and green planes, just to mention some of Braniff colours.
+Aircrafts were re-painted with a range of fifteen so-called ‘jelly bean’ bold colours using monochrome patterns.
+Skies were now crossed by ocher, red, turquoise and green planes; just to mention some of Braniff colours.

 By mid 70s jet age had reached its end and therefore Braniff ended its futurist campaign.
 The company did not last much longer – closing in 1982 – but Pucci uniforms have survived the test of time and now are part of fashion history, reminding us of times when authenticity and creativity in fashion and design were not only costumers’ rights but companies’ moral obligations.